Robert Rayford: Tests

-In 1984, HIV (originally called "lymphadenopathy-associated virus", or LAV) was first discovered and at the time of its discovery, it was rapidly spreading in the gay male communities of New York City and Los Angeles.
-Marlys Witte, one of the doctors who, like Elvin-Lewis, had cared for Rayford before his death and also assisted in the autopsy, thawed and tested tissue samples that were preserved after Rayford's autopsy, and the test results came back negative.
-Three years later, in June 1987, Witte decided to test the tissue samples again using Western blot, the most sensitive test then available.
+HIV, originally called "lymphadenopathy-associated virus", or LAV, was first discovered in 1983, and at the time, it was rapidly spreading in the gay male communities of New York City and Los Angeles.
+In 1984, Marlys Witte, one of the doctors who, like Elvin-Lewis, had cared for Rayford before his death and also assisted in the autopsy, thawed and tested tissue samples that were preserved after Rayford's autopsy.
+The test results came back negative.

+In June 1987, Witte tested the tissue samples again using Western blot, the most sensitive test then available.
 The Western blot test found that antibodies against all nine detectable HIV proteins were present in Rayford's blood.
-An antigen capture assay was also reported to have identified HIV antigens in tissue samples, but not in serum.
-In a letter to the scientific journal Nature in 1990, Robert F. Garry stated that efforts to directly detect HIV DNA were under way:

-"Proviral DNA has recently been detected in his tissues by PCR in collaboration with J. Sninsky and S. Kwok (Cetus Corporation, Emeryville, California) but nucleotide sequence analysis is not yet complete."
+An antigen capture assay identified HIV antigens in tissue samples, but not in serum.
+In a 1990 letter to the scientific journal Nature, Robert F. Garry stated that efforts to directly detect HIV DNA were under way: "Proviral DNA has recently been detected in his tissues by PCR in collaboration with J. Sninsky and S. Kwok (Cetus Corporation, Emeryville, California) but nucleotide sequence analysis is not yet complete".

-A study which reported the results of testing for HIV DNA was eventually presented nearly a decade later, as a conference abstract in 1999.
-The abstract reports the detection of HIV genes in Rayford's samples which were very similar to the HIV IIIB isolate which was discovered in France in the 1980s, and became widely used as a laboratory reference isolate (this study has never been published in a peer-reviewed scientific journal).
+In 1999, a conference abstract reported a study of testing for HIV DNA in Rayford's samples.
+The abstract reported the detection of HIV genes in Rayford's samples, which were very similar to the HIV IIIB isolate, which was discovered in France in the 1980s and became widely used as a laboratory reference isolate.
+This study has never been published in a peer-reviewed scientific journal.
 Neither John Sninsky nor Shirley Kwok was listed as an author on the abstract.
 The abstract argues that laboratory contamination by the HIV IIIB isolate was unlikely because the DNA testing was done on Rayford's samples without being cultured.

 The last known tissue samples of Rayford were in a New Orleans lab and inadvertently destroyed during Hurricane Katrina in 2005, preventing further testing.